emsig/emg3d/docs/mgwhat.rst

 The main thinking behind multigrid is now that we move to coarser grids.
 This has two advantages:

-- Fewer cells means faster calculation and less memory.
+- Fewer cells means faster computation and less memory.
 - Coarser grid size transforms lower frequency error to higher frequency error, relatively to cell size, which means faster convergence.